tercen/tara_guidi2016_workflow_guide/docs/index.md

 <center><iframe src="https://drive.google.com/file/d/1jPIbcZGZFpHAnPLrlawR6S489_vEYc3H/preview" width="600" height="400"></iframe></center>

-**3. Improving the heatmap by ordering rows and columns and adding dendrograms**
+**3. Improve the heatmap by ordering rows and columns and adding dendrograms**

 This heatmap look nice, but what if it would look much better if we could order rows and columns and add dendrograms!